-Among some of the strangest art that populates the surrounding grounds and terminals of Denver International Airport (DIA) are two murals that were commissioned and installed when the airport was being built in 1995, by local artist Leo Tanguma.
+Among some of the strangest art that populates the grounds and terminals of the Denver International Airport (DIA) are two murals that were commissioned and installed when the airport was being built in 1995, by local artist Leo Tanguma.

 Note – The controversial second mural below, Children of the World Dream of Peace, has been moved to storage for airport renovation.
 It’s unknown at what time it will return in the future, though it is expected too.